 landlords moves to company structures may be seen as a tax avoidance Ruse.

-The government could view residential landlords moves to company structures (incorporating) as a tax avoidance ruse.
+The Stamp Duty Land Tax cut will make landlords more likely to move their properties into a company structure.
+But the government could soon view residential landlords moves to company structures (incorporating) as a tax avoidance ruse.

 The Covid19 event and media and government panic and the resulting massive economic damage that house arrest and two metres social distancing has caused will mean government will, more than ever, be looking at every possible avenue to raise taxes to pay for the debts incurred.

 It also makes it all the more likely the government will come after landlords who have bought property in company structures and / or moved existing property into company structures to save tax.
 The government could enact laws or change the tax code, or both, to make residential landlords pay the same tax that they would have paid had they not moved to incorporate.

 Residential landlords, as we know, are often at the front of the queue to be milked for more tax.

 So, over the years since George Osborne bought in the infamous Section 24 change, (which meant landlords could no longer deduct mortgage loan and other financing costs against income before declaring profits), landlords have increasingly opted to incorporate in order to buy and let property through company structures.